International Games Day is now International Games Week to offer you more options in picking a time and day that works

 This year, we have several versions of the poster to allow for the proper size for different countries and for libraries that might hold their event on a different date.

-The PDF version of these posters allow you to add custom text to your specific library and event.
+The PDF version of these posters allows you to add custom text to your specific library and event.
 Leave them blank if you want white space, or type your own event details into the PDF before printing it.